 Abuela M'api Rainflowa is dedicated to the spiritual teachings leading, guiding and creating safe spaces for women and children to participate safely in offerings of dance (danza), song (cantos) which is part of connecting to divine feminine spiritual energy and to Mother Earth (madre tierra).
 She has completed her 9th year of danza de la Luna under the guidance of Abuela Tonamitl Ruiz, jefa de la danza de la luna Xochimetzli, in Mexico.
 Abuela M'api is bringing this circle to the Houston, Texas region and is currently accepting petitions for dancers and volunteers willing to join the work necessary in building the circle of women leading and guiding in the teachings as taught to us by the council of grandmothers (abuelas) of Mexico City Tenochtitlan.

-As a Calmecac, we have for over a decade offered school residencies, public and private presentations, free classes, new moon women's drum/song ceremonies, Native American healing ceremonies traditionally called "Temazcal" aka as "sweat lodge" every full moon, and other private ceremonies to teach the old ways of our ancestral people of Turtle Island.
+As a family of 4 who began Calmecac Indigneous Organization, we have en been walking on the red road since 1998 and in la danza aka Esplendor Azteca,” “La Danza Mexica,” or “Mexicayotl since 2002, and offered school residencies, public and private presentations, free classes, new moon women's drum/song ceremonies, Native American healing ceremonies traditionally called "Temazcal" aka as "sweat lodge" every full moon, and other private ceremonies to teach the old ways of our ancestral people of Turtle Island.
 We are setting an example for the younger generations to understand their own individual strengths by understanding the struggle of our ancestors who make us the resilient people we are today.

 Media coverage includes: Houston Chronicle, La Vibra Magazine, and Channel 11 News featured the annual Thanksgiving Outdoor Sunset remembrance of Ancestors ceremony in 2019.
 We encourage the public to come and watch any of our events we list online to learn more.